Teach with Film about Political Corruption & Civic Engagement

 The Boy Who Harnessed The Wind is based on the incredible true story of a thirteen-year-old boy in Malawi who finds an unconventional way to save his family and village from famine.
 Our free Discussion Guide explores desertification and points at opportunities for action.
 Get the free The Boy Who Harnessed The Wind Discussion Guide.

-UNZIPPED: An Autopsy of American Inequality
+Unzipped: An Autopsy of American Inequality

-UNZIPPED: An Autopsy of American Inequality explores gentrification, homelessness, poverty, and the affordable housing crisis.
+Unzipped: An Autopsy of American Inequality explores gentrification, homelessness, poverty, and the affordable housing crisis.
 This intimate feature documentary explodes stereotypes and humanizes the lived experiences of people caught in the cross-fire of America’s growing housing divide.
-Our UNZIPPED Learning Guide includes pre-viewing questions and points at housing crisis solutions and avenues for action.
-Get the free UNZIPPED Learning Guide.
+Our Unzipped Learning Guide includes pre-viewing questions and points at housing crisis solutions and avenues for action.
+Get the free Unzipped Learning Guide.

 Youth v Gov

-YOUTH v GOV tells the story of America’s youth taking on the world’s most powerful government.
+Youth v Gove tells the story of America’s youth taking on the world’s most powerful government.
 Armed with a wealth of evidence, twenty-one courageous leaders file a ground-breaking lawsuit against the U.S. government, asserting it has willfully acted over six decades to create the climate crisis, thus endangering their constitutional rights to life, liberty, and property.
 If these young people are successful, they will not only make history, they will change the future.
 Get the free Youth v Gov Discussion Guide.

 BONUS: Discussion Facilitation Guidelines

-This short guide suggestions for leading productive group conversations that broaden perspectives and encourage empathy.
+This short guide gives suggestions for leading productive group conversations that broaden perspectives and encourage empathy.
 Get free Facilitation Guidelines.

 We added award-winning documentary Greener Pastures to our library in 2024.
 Following four Midwest family farms over several years, Greener Pastures is a story of perseverance within the farming industry in the heartland.
 Start with family farming, then add in climate change, a worldwide pandemic, and the increasing economic uncertainty brought on by megafarms: being an independent farmer in America is a profession of survival.
 This is also a superb film choice for public screenings.
 Get the free Greener Pastures Discussion Guide.